 When downloading something, don’t forget to check the CC and license-use for the file and always credit and link back to the artist if possible!
 For demonstration, we used Willy Decarpentrie’s Mech Drone model (one of the example models in 3D Model Importer).
 To use your own model, select it from the Load Model command.

 Exploring your model

-The unique aspect of our orbit control system is the ability to “refocus” on a particular point of your model.
-You’ll notice, if you zoom in on your model, that the parts closest to you become blurry as you zoom in.
-To prevent this, you can double click on any part of your model to set this point as your center of focus, so that it never becomes blurry as you zoom in on it.
-If you double click off of your model, the center will be reset to the center of the model.
+The unique aspect of the orbit control system is the ability to “refocus” on a particular point of a model.
+You’ll notice, if you zoom in on your model, that the parts closest to the view become blurry as you zoom in.
+Double click on any part of the model to set this point as the center of focus, so that it does not blur as you zoom in on it.
+Double click off of the mode to reset the focus to the center of the model.

-- Model Settings handle how the app handles materials, textures, and animations if supported by the model. (reference)
+- Object Settings handle how the app handles materials, textures, and animations if supported by the model.

 - Lighting Settings handle the lighting in the scene.
-People are often surprised at how much proper lighting makes their work pop in the Looking Glass. (reference)
+Proper lighting can make work pop in the Looking Glass.

-- Quality Settings are useful to balance between visual quality of render and render performance. (reference)
+- Quality Settings are useful to balance between visual quality of the image and rendering performance.